Clinical scientist, histocompatibility and immunogenetics

 Income figures are intended as a guide only.

-Although you'll usually work a 37.5-hour week, you may be required to work on an emergency out of hours on-call rota undertaking work to support solid organ transplantation.
+You'll usually work a 37.5 hour week, which may include work on an emergency out-of-hours, on-call rota undertaking work to support solid organ transplantation.

 What to expect

 - Jobs are available throughout the UK, mainly in large or medium-sized hospitals.
-However, there are only a small number of jobs available and you may need to relocate to increase your chances of career progression.
+However, there is only a relatively small number of jobs available and you may need to relocate to increase your chances of career progression.

 - There is a variety of research and development (R&D) projects available, plus the satisfaction of contributing to patient care.
 However, coping with changes in the NHS and a heavy workload can be a challenge.

-- You may need to travel between hospitals but are unlikely to spend prolonged periods away from home.
+- Once qualified, you may need to travel between hospital sites or to other relevant places for training, but are unlikely to spend prolonged periods away from home.

 It's also possible to register with the HCPC as a clinical scientist by taking the British Society for Histocompatibility and Immunogenetics (BSHI) Diploma in H&I and then applying for a Certificate of Attainment from the Association of Clinical Scientists (ACS).
 To take the Diploma you need to have a second class honours degree in a biology discipline and be employed in a laboratory providing H&I services to a transplant programme.
 See the BSHI website for full details.

-At this point, the training pathways converge and the options for higher specialist training are available to clinical scientists who have arrived at this point via either route.
+At this point, the training pathways converge and the options for higher specialist training are available to clinical scientists who have arrived at this point via either this or the STP route.

 - Northern Ireland - NI Direct Healthcare Scientist